calchris421/Beatrice/Lironia/4th Great war/Timeline.md

 1220 Mornings Dew 12th - A reinforced Alliance march towards Kristengrad

-1220 First Seed 2nd - Durkstin forces split into heading towards Kristengrad and ambushing Alliance forces on the road
+1220 First Seed 2nd - Durkstin forces split in two heading towards Kristengrad and ambushing Alliance forces on the road

 1220 First Seed 10th - Durkstin forces are scheduled to collide with Alliance forces the next day but a Cold Acre Wizard wipes out the army and nearby area with a meteor swarm none survive